apitapestry/apistry/docs/README.md

 - **Flexible Querying**: Support for operators like `eq`, `neq`, `gt`, `lt`, `gte`, `lte`, `isNull`, and wildcard matching
 - **Bulk Operations**: Support for bulk inserts, updates, and deletes
+- **Response List Handling**: Optional metadata in responses including total count and pagination information
-- **Validation**: Automatic request/response validation using AJV and JSON Schema
+- **Validation**: Automatic parameter, request/response validation using AJV and JSON Schema
 - **Fastify-Based**: Built on the high-performance Fastify web framework
-- **Response Arrays**: Optional metadata in responses including total count and pagination information
   [//]: # (- **AWS Lambda Ready**: Can be deployed as a Lambda function or run locally)

 ## Overview